CrackingShells/.github/instructions/documentation.instructions.md

           - Extensive use of diagrams is encouraged.

   - `users`: For API/product consumers.
-    - Place tutorials in a `users/tutorials/` subcategory.
-      - Each tutorial should be a step-by-step guide for users.
-      - The tutorial steps should be split into multiple articles if they are too long.
-        - In that case, group them by topic (e.g., `Topic1/`, `Topic2/`).
-        - In that case, add links at the top and bottom of each article to navigate to the previous and next steps.
-      - Beginner-friendly
-      - Extensive references to the glossery and appendices is encouraged.
+    - For user-facing tutorials and step-by-step walkthroughs, see [the dedicated tutorial guidelines](./tutorials.instructions.md) which contains the detailed conventions (file naming, step structure, exercises, accessibility, and navigation).
+      Keep the `docs/users/tutorials/` area organized by topic and section; link back to the glossary and appendices when needed.
     - Place articles in a `users/` subcategory.
       - Each article should be focused on a specific topic or feature.
       - Use subcategories for related articles (e.g., `RelevantCategoryForTheProduct/`).